Introduction

 Main Pros of Distribution Processing Centers

-Cost: Because these centers are shipping in high volumes, they can get quantity discounts on shipping rates that may not be available to a business on their own.
-Many times, businesses find it an even split when they go to a processing center.
+Cost: Because these centers are shipping in high volumes, they can get quantity discounts on shipping rates that may not be available to a business.
+Businesses often find it an even split when they go to a processing center.
 Even though they are paying a higher fee per unit to pick and package an item, the savings in shipping make it a break-even situation.
-Another place you can save as a business owner is having to hire your own staff to pick and ship products.
+Another place you can save as a business owner is by hiring your own staff to pick and ship products.
 Outsourcing this part of your business means you can rely on the highly trained staff of DPC’s instead of hiring your own staff to complete this process.

 Supporting business Growth: Your business can reach a certain point where to keep up with demand, it makes sense to outsource to a Distribution Processing Center.
-Making this choice can bolster your business and provide stability in the fulfillment and shipping process.
-This in turn has a positive impact on your customers.
+This choice can bolster your business and stabilize the fulfillment and shipping process.
+This, in turn, has a positive impact on your customers.

 Shipping Speed: This is a distribution center’s bread and butter.
 Shipping items correctly and quickly is a top priority.
 Both businesses and customers can learn to count on this reliability.
 A DPC’s primary goal is to expedite the movement of goods.

 Automation: DPC’s strategic use of technology gives them the upper hand in many cases.
-Using automated systems, such as conveyor belts, robotic arms, and RFID technology, actively contributes to an uninterrupted flow of products.
+Automated systems, such as conveyor belts, robotic arms, and RFID technology, actively contribute to an uninterrupted product flow.
 These systems boost productivity, reduce human errors, and accelerate order fulfillment.

 Additional Pros of Distribution Processing Centers

-Enhanced inventory management: Distribution Processing Centers can monitor stock levels in real-time and communicate stock levels to businesses by using cutting- edge technology.
-This in turn helps to prevent stockouts and educates businesses on the demand for their products.
+Enhanced inventory management: Distribution Processing Centers can monitor stock levels in real-time and communicate stock levels to businesses by using cutting-edge technology.
+This helps prevent stockouts and educates businesses on the demand for their products.
 Businesses can then use that information to empower them to repurchase inventory and appropriate times.
-Using data to make these decisions instead of their best guesses will provide an overall improvement in the bottom line.
+Using data to make these decisions instead of their best guesses will improve the bottom line overall.

 Environmentally Conscious: DPCs actively participate in eco-friendly initiatives by optimizing transport routes, using energy-efficient machinery, and embracing sustainable packaging solutions.
 This environmentally conscious approach resonates with customers who value businesses’ commitment to sustainability and ultimately work to reduce their carbon footprint.

-Handling Seasonal Demands: Seasonal fluctuations can put immense strain on supply chains, especially during peak holiday periods.
+Handling Seasonal Demands: Seasonal fluctuations can strain supply chains immensely, especially during peak holiday periods.
 DPCs actively prepare for these surges by scaling up their operations, strategically allocating resources, and collaborating with suppliers and logistics partners.

 Cons of Distribution Processing Centers:

-Quality Control: Anytime you outsource a part of your business, miscommunications are bound to happen.
-These miscommunications can lead to errors, and can ultimately hurt your business’s reputation.
+Quality Control: Anytime you outsource a part of your business, miscommunications will happen.
+These miscommunications can lead to errors and hurt your business’s reputation.
 There are steps that both distribution processing centers and companies can take to mitigate these risks.
 Anytime you bring in an outside business, there is a higher risk of this happening.

-At eHub, we understand the challenge eCommerce companies face when making the choice to work with a Distribution Processing Center. eHub has worked tirelessly to find quality, well-vetted DPCs that can fit individualized company needs.
-If you find yourself both needing to outsource fulfillment and shipping but are intimidated by the process, reach out to eHub today and we will work to find an ideal solution for your business.
+At eHub, we understand the challenge e-commerce companies face when choosing to work with a Distribution Processing Center. eHub has worked tirelessly to find quality, well-vetted DPCs that fit individualized company needs.
+If you need to outsource fulfillment and shipping but are intimidated by the process, reach out to eHub today, and we will work to find an ideal solution for your business.

 Conclusion